-The Sustainability Science MS is an accelerated 1-year professional degree program.
+The Sustainability Science MS is an intensive 1-year professional degree program.
 Students complete a minimum of 33 credits, 4 of which are from an internship.
 Our program is grounded in the philosophy that solving societal challenges requires a new generation of leaders who have an understanding of integrated sustainable thinking, rigorous interdisciplinary academic training and practical career-based experience.
 As such, the program is tailored to meet these challenges and prepare our students to be highly competitive in the market place.

 Students graduate with: